 Disallowed content

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

-7001 | This brand or program references third-party job boards | Messaging content related to third party job boards is not permitted.
+7001 | This brand or program references third-party job boards | Messaging content related to third-party job boards is not permitted.
 This is considered disallowed content. | See T-Mobile Code of Conduct V2.2 5.2 Disallowed Content AT&T Code of Conduct for AT&T Short Code and 10-Digit A2P SMS Messages Prohibited Messages and Messaging Campaigns |

 7002 | This brand or program appears to be lead generation or affiliate marketing. | The brand website or messaging content examples appear to be lead generation or affiliate marketing.
 These are disallowed content types. | See T-Mobile Code of Conduct V2.2 5.2 Disallowed Content AT&T Code of Conduct for AT&T Short Code and 10-Digit A2P SMS Messages Prohibited Messages and Messaging Campaigns.
 TCR Submission dictates you must attest that Affiliate Marketing will not be a part of this campaign. |